 Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

-If you are considering studying abroad or pursuing opportunities in other countries, you might have heard of the standard IELTS exam.
+If you are considering studying abroad or pursuing opportunities in Canada or other countries, you might have heard of the standard IELTS exam.
 But, what is IELTS?

 What is IELTS?

 The International English language testing system (IELTS) is the most well-known standardized English proficiency test across the globe.
 The IELTS is developed by leading language assessment s and is taken by millions of individuals seeking higher education every year.

 This comprehensive English proficiency exam assesses your English skills in every aspect: writing, reading, speaking, and listening.
 The IELTS is a thorough demonstration of your ability to use English to study, at work, and in your everyday life abroad.

 The IELTS is recommended for anyone hoping to further their education and expand on skills in English dominant countries such as Australia, Canada, UK, USA, and New Zealand.
 The exam is recognized and accepted by universities, employers, immigration officers and other professional organizations.

 The IELTS test format is broken down into four categories: speaking, writing, listening and reading.
 There are two versions of the exam, tailored for either academic or general training.
 The total exam time is 2 hours and 45 minutes.